The Tenth Planet

 Me: It feels very progressive, doesn’t it?
 A black astronaut with reams of dialogue.
 He’s great, isn’t he?

-I decide to let it go.
+I decide to let that go.

 Sue: I hope the Open University lecturer is in charge.

-Sue: Are they – ?
-Aren’t they -?
-I think they might be -
+Sue: Are they…?
+Aren’t they…?
+I think they might be…

 Me: Go on.
-You can do it.
+You can do it, Sue.

 Sue: Are they Cybermen?